MichaelBonnet/CSE4360-Projects/README.md

 **Project_1** is the directory for our first project.
 We were tasked to design and program a LEGO EV3 robot to navigate a maze where the starting position, goal position, and obstacle (aka wall) positions were known.
 We were allowed to choose our orientation.
 However, once programming in these positions, the robot had to plan a path and execute it autonomously.
 See the specification document, `Project_1/proj1.pdf`, for more information.

-We used A* search with a Manhattan Distance heuristic to build this path, then used the ordered position list to generate movement commands.
+We used A* search with a Manhattan Distance heuristic to build this path, then used the ordered position list to generate movement commands, pseudo-integrating it once for position change and again for heading change.

 See our report, `Project_1/CSE 4360 Team 6 Project 1 Report.pdf`, for more information.

 `Project_2`
 ---